microsoft/rest-api-fuzz-testing/README.md

 As a platform, RAFT is designed to host any API fuzzers that are packaged into a docker container.
 These can be configured and used in the system via configuration files and require no code changes to integrate.

-## Interesting in native code fuzzing ?
-Take a look at our sibling project [OneFuzz](https://github.com/microsoft/onefuzz)

 ### Getting Started
 This project is designed to run on [Azure](https://azure.microsoft.com).